mdcode2026-core-sys/Core-System-clinic-/KIMI_IMPLEMENTATION_PACKAGE.md

 ## Verification Checklist Before Closing Any Package

+State these as exact, relayable requests (you cannot run any of them yourself — see `KIMI_IMPLEMENTATION_CONTRACT.md`):

 - [ ] Build passes (`next build` or equivalent) with zero errors
 - [ ] Zero TypeScript errors
 - [ ] Zero new lint errors
-- [ ] Manual functional test performed (not just "should work") — describe exactly what was clicked/called and what the result was
+- [ ] Manual functional test performed by the Owner following your exact step-by-step instructions — describe precisely what to click/call and what result confirms success
-- [ ] RLS/permission check verified against at least one unauthorized case (confirm it's actually blocked, not just hidden)
+- [ ] RLS/permission check verified against at least one unauthorized case — provide the exact query/scenario that proves it's actually blocked, not just hidden
-- [ ] No existing, working functionality regressed (spot-check the module(s) this package touched, even indirectly)
+- [ ] No existing, working functionality regressed — specify what to spot-check
-- [ ] `CHANGELOG.md` updated
+- [ ] `CHANGELOG.md` updated (you write the complete updated file)
-- [ ] `PROJECT_HANDOFF.md` "Current State" table updated
+- [ ] `PROJECT_HANDOFF.md` "Current State" table updated (you write the complete updated file)
-- [ ] `DATABASE_SCHEMA.md` updated if any table/column changed
+- [ ] `DATABASE_SCHEMA.md` updated if any table/column changed (you write the complete updated file)
-- [ ] Handoff report produced in the established format
+- [ ] Handoff report produced in the established format, with every result above marked as either confirmed-by-Architect or still-pending-confirmation — never assumed passing

 ---